Healing Depression: Recovering our Repressed Creative Energy.

 Keep up the Fight.
 Whether you Battle Depression or Simply Desire to Feel Better.

 It is important to understand that we need to stay grounded and in the moment to maintain our mental and emotional health.
 This is something that the above things on this list will help you do.
 But it is also very important to remember that us individuals that have become acquainted with depression, risk relapse when getting too comfortable.
-We must remember that recovery and maintaining a healthy, happy and content life requires a commitment to find healthy avenues for our creative energies.
+We must remember that recovery and maintaining a healthy, happy and content life requires a commitment to finding healthy avenues for our creative energies.

 When we don’t feel so hot, we must keep moving forward.
 Also when we are feeling on top of the world we need to continue moving forward as well.
 We must never give up, vigilance is key in maintaining our own sanity.